online-go/goban/README.md

 library, it is not recommended to make use of it as much overhaul is happening to improve usability on sites other than online-go.com.

+# Before PR

+- be sure you are able to replicate / test what you are fixing :-)
+- write tests for your code if possible, see the test section below
+- be ready for CI check on PR:
+	- run tests `npm test`
+	- run prettify `npm prettier`

 # Dev setup